kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 This fork of the autoscaler vendors the [machine-controller-manager](https://github.com/gardener/machine-controller-manager) aka MCM from Gardener project.
 As the MCM itself vendors the `k8s.io` in it, we need to make following change to the [`update-vendor`](https://github.com/gardener/autoscaler/blob/master/cluster-autoscaler/hack/update-vendor.sh) script:

-Disable the check of implicit-depedencies of go.mod by commenting out following code in the update-vendor script.
+Disable the check of implicit-dependencies of go.mod by commenting out following code in the update-vendor script.

 ```
 #  if [[ "${IMPLICIT_FOUND}" == "true" ]]; then